tazbirristy/phone-hub-client/README.md

 13. Blog Section contains some questions and answeres related to react, javascript.
 14. About section contains general information about the site.

-This Projects was created with the help of tailwind, mamba ui,daisy ui, storyset.net, react-js, react router dom, react icons, firebase, react toastify,axios, react-hook-form, react-query.
+This Projects was created with the help of tailwind, mamba ui,daisy ui, storyset.net, react-js, react router dom, aos, react icons, firebase, react toastify,axios, react-hook-form, react-query.

 ## Live Link